shownxiao/solve-equations/README.md

 # solve-equations
-in order to solve equation
+in order to solve equation.
-follow the steps
+follow the steps.
-if the content which you input is error you need to input again
+if the content which you input is error, you need to input again.

 Thank you